sfatew/News-Aggregator/README.md

 # News-Aggregator
-OOP course project on web scrapping and creating a news app using collected data
+OOP course project on data collecting and creating a news app using collected data